dell/csm-docs/content/docs/deployment/csmoperator/_index.md

 To perform an offline installation, the following steps should be performed:
 1. Build an offline bundle
 2. Unpack the offline bundle created in Step 1 and prepare for installation
-3. Perform installation using the files obtained after unpacking in Step 2
+3. Perform operator installation using the files obtained after unpacking in Step 2
+4. Perform driver installation using the files obtained after unpacking in Step 2

 >NOTE: It is recommended to use the same build tool for packing and unpacking of images (either docker or podman).